d3fc/d3fc/site/src/components/sampler/largestTriangleOne.md

 The Largest Triangle One Bucket component subsamples data by calculating the largest areas between a data point and its immediate neighbours.

 The sampler requires both the `x` and `y` properties in order to calculate the area.
 You can configure the sampling frequency by setting the `bucketSize` property.
-If you're dealing with irregularly spaced data, you can call the respective scales on the accessor functions to ensure the area calculated is more representative of the data being displayed, for example:
+As the Largest Triangle One Bucket sampler computes areas, if you have a non-linear or discontinuous scale, the values supplied to the sampler must be scaled accordingly.
+You can apply the respective scales in the accessor functions as follows:

 ```js
     var sampler = fc.data.sampler.largestTriangleOneBucket()